-2.23.20.1.4 Closed network
+2.23.20.1.4 Closed network (for standalone access points only)

 You can operate your wireless LAN either in public or private mode.
 A wireless LAN in public mode can be contacted by any mobile station in the area.
 Your wireless LAN is put into private mode by activating the closed network function.
 In this operation mode, mobile stations that do not know the network name (SSID) are excluded from taking part in the wireless LAN.